CQCL/pytket-docs/manual/manual_circuit.rst

 The simplest example of this is a :py:class:`CircBox`, which wraps up another :py:class:`Circuit` defined elsewhere into a single black-box.
 The difference between adding a :py:class:`CircBox` and just appending the :py:class:`Circuit` is that the :py:class:`CircBox` allows us to wrap up and abstract away the internal structure of the subcircuit we are adding so it appears as if it were a single gate when we view the main :py:class:`Circuit`.

-Let's first build a basic quantum circuit which implements a simplified version of a Grover oracle and then add it to another circuit as a subroutine.
+Let's first build a basic quantum circuit which implements a simplified version of a Grover oracle and then add it to another circuit as part of a larger algorithm.

 .. jupyter-execute::